Circus Circus Las Vegas: In popular culture

 Circus Circus is a featured location in the 1971 James Bond film, Diamonds Are Forever, which includes key scenes filmed in the casino and midway.
 Sarno himself has a cameo in the film, and Tanya the elephant is shown doing her slot machine-playing trick.
 A year later, Circus Circus appeared in an episode of Banacek titled "A Million the Hard Way".
 It also made appearances in several other films of the 1970s, including Las Vegas Lady, Damnation Alley, and Corvette Summer.
 The 1999 film Baby Geniuses was partially shot at the Adventuredome, which stood in as the fictional Joyworld theme park.

+Circus Circus also appears in a 1998 King of the Hill episode "Next of Shin" as Hank, Dale, and Bill search for Hank's father Cotton in Las Vegas.

 In the 2004 video game Grand Theft Auto: San Andreas, Circus Circus appears under the name Clown's Pocket.
 A recreation of Circus Circus, called the Ringmaster, also appears in the 2014 racing video game The Crew, near the northern end of the Las Vegas Strip.

 A robbery occurred at Circus Circus in 1993, when Heather Tallchief, a driver for an armored truck, drove away with $3 million, which was in the process of being distributed to ATMs.
 Tallchief carried out the robbery with the help of murderer Roberto Solis.
 They disappeared, but she eventually surrendered 12 years later.
 The robbery is chronicled in an episode of the 2021 Netflix docuseries Heist.